Event of the mubahala: Participants

-By some reports, the delegation did not accept the challenge and instead negotiated a peace treaty with Muhammad, either because they thought possible that he was truthful in his claims, or because they were intimidated by the military might of Muslims.
-This is reported by the Sunni exegete Muqatil ibn Sulayman, and by the Sunni historian Ibn Sa'd in his Tabaqat.
+According to some reports, the delegation did not accept the challenge and instead simply negotiated a peace treaty with Muhammad, either because they thought it possible that he was truthful in his claims, or because they were intimidated by the military might of the Muslims.
+This version of events is reported by the Sunni exegete Muqatil ibn Sulayman, and the Sunni historian Ibn Sa'd in his Tabaqat.
 In a tradition cited by Muqatil, Muhammad reflects hypothetically that he would have taken with him to the mubahala his daughter Fatima, her husband Ali, and their two sons Hasan and Husayn.
 Ibn Sa'd writes that two leaders of the delegation later returned to Medina and converted to Islam, which might explain their earlier refusal of the mubahala.

-Yet according to other reports, Muhammad did appear for the occasion of mubahala, accompanied by his family, as instructed by the verse of mubahala, apparently at the khatib ahmar (lit. 'red dune') in the al-Baqi cemetery, later renamed to jabal al-mubahala (lit. 'mountain of the mubahala').
+Yet according to other accounts, Muhammad did appear for the occasion of mubahala, accompanied by his family, as instructed by the verse of mubahala, apparently at the khatib ahmar (lit. 'red dune') in the al-Baqi cemetery, later renamed to jabal al-mubahala (lit. 'mountain of the mubahala').
 Those who accompanied him are often identified as Ali, Fatima, Hasan and Husayn.
 Such reports are given by the Shia-leaning historian Ibn Ishaq in his al-Sira al-Nabawiyya, the Sunni exegete Fakhr al-Din al-Razi in his Tafsir, the Sunni traditionist Muslim ibn al-Hajjaj in his canonical Sahih Muslim, the Sunni traditionist Hakim al-Nishapuri in his al-Mustadrak, and the prominent Sunni exegete Ibn Kathir.
 This indeed appears to be the majority view in exegetical works.
 Here, the Islamicist Wilferd Madelung argues that the term 'our sons' (abna'ana) in the verse of mubahala must refer to Muhammad's grandchildren, namely, Hasan and Husayn.
-In that case, he continues, it would be reasonable to include also in the event their parents, namely, Ali and Fatima.
+In that case, he continues, it would be reasonable to also include in the event their parents, namely, Ali and Fatima.